hoyleb/crowdemotion-api-php/README.md

 crowdemotion-api-php
 ====================

-This is CrowdEmotion RESTful API client for PHP.
+CrowdEmotion RESTful API client for PHP.

-This is intended as a very simple example of implementation.
+This is intended as a very simple implementation example.